House of Dextra: Cross-embodied Co-design for Dexterous Hands: Method

 \textbf{Cross-Embodiment Policy Pre-training.} We group generated hands into kinematic families based on structural similarity—symmetric radial configurations, anthropomorphic arrangements, and variable finger counts—enabling targeted policy learning within each family.
 The cross-embodiment policy uses PPO enhanced with morphology-conditioning:

-where $g$ represents the morphology embedding produced by our graph encoder.
+where $m(G)$ represents the one-hot morphology encoding provided to the policy.
 Each family trains separately on 2000-8000 hand variants, with the policy learning unified control strategies that generalize across finger counts, joint configurations, and geometric variations within the family.
-The morphology embedding $g$ enables the policy to adapt its control strategy based on the specific kinematic structure and available degrees of freedom.
+This morphology conditioning enables the policy to adapt its control strategy based on the specific kinematic structure and available degrees of freedom.

 \textbf{Graph Heuristic Search Algorithm.} Following cross-embodiment pre-training, we employ Graph Heuristic Search to optimize hand designs for specific tasks.
-The algorithm iteratively generates candidate designs through $\epsilon$-greedy expansion from a design value network $V_{design}(g)$ that predicts task performance without full evaluation.
-At each iteration, we generate $K$ candidate morphologies, evaluate them in parallel using the pre-trained cross-embodiment policy, and update both the lookup table $\mathcal{T}: \mathcal{D} \rightarrow \mathbb{R}$ and value network based on observed performance.
-The search maintains design diversity through grammar rule application while focusing computational effort on promising regions of the morphological space.
+At each iteration, the search generates \(K\) candidate morphologies, evaluates them in parallel using the pre-trained cross-embodiment policy, and updates both the lookup table \(\mathcal{T} : \mathcal{D} \rightarrow \mathbb{R}\) and the design value network \(V_{design}(y)\) based on observed task performance.
+The lookup table stores the best observed score for each evaluated design and provides supervision for value network training.
+This allows the search to focus computation on promising regions of the morphological space while maintaining diversity through grammar-based design generation.

 \textbf{Design Optimization} The search begins from an initial design with a randomly configured palm layout and randomized finger bases, marking fingers as non-terminal nodes requiring expansion.
 At each iteration, the algorithm generates candidates through sequential finger-by-finger expansion: for each non-terminal finger, it evaluates all valid parameter choices by constructing successor designs and scoring them with the GNN, which predicts performance from graph representations augmented with Gumbel noise ($\text{noise\_scale} \approx 0.4$) for exploration.
 The highest-scoring successor is selected, repeating until all fingers are finalized into complete designs.
 These candidates are evaluated in parallel simulation across multiple hand groups, yielding task-specific performance scores.
 The lookup table is updated with each complete design's score and its partial ancestors' scores (enabling credit assignment during construction), using effective keys that account for morphological equivalences (finger permutations in symmetric layouts, thumb slot variations in anthropomorphic layouts).
 The GNN is trained via supervised regression on this growing dataset, minimizing squared error between predicted and observed scores with L2 regularization and gradient clipping.
 This updated value network guides subsequent candidate generation with refined predictions, while an annealing epsilon schedule ($0.4 \rightarrow 0.05$) shifts from exploration to exploitation, and path-level tabu tracking prevents revisiting identical construction sequences within each batch, ensuring sustained diversity.